The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 03:19

-yeah we go all Commonwealth on Rob here.
+Can we go all Commonwealth on Rob here?

 EK 03:30

 We should be playing the national anthem.
-I was gonna say God Save the Queen but surely God Save The King Of course now
+I was gonna say God Save the Queen but it’s God Save The King of course now.

-you gotta get or you have a hard time getting used to therefore there Yeah, yeah, I’m wait until I go home at Christmas and see if they’ve changed the coins.
-Yeah, stamps and
+I’m wait until I go home at Christmas and see if they’ve changed the coins.

 Rob Pickels 03:47

-weird.
-Does all that stuff get changed?
-Of course.
 Oh, really?
 What happens at all the coins that are like in circulation?
-Hey, get taken back.

 Trevor Connor 03:54

-you can actually Canada’s somewhat tell how old the coins are by the age of the Queen on it because even as she was getting older, they changed around the coins.
-This sounds
+Yeah, you can actually Canada’s somewhat tell how old the coins are by the age of the Queen on it because even as she was getting older, they changed around the coins.

 Rob Pickels 04:03

-like a waste of money.
+This sounds like a waste of money.
 Literally a waste of money.
-But okay, so what you grew up in the E in the UK?
-I was gonna say you grew up in the UK.
-From the AAA.
-What is ek for everybody who’s listening is Emma Kate.
+But okay, so what you grew up in the E in the UK – I was gonna say you grew up in the EK – what is EK for everybody who’s listening – it’s Emma Kate.

 EK 04:17

 Yeah, that’s right.
-Yeah, I mean, it started with two indecisive parent I know two stubborn parents who wouldn’t neither would compromise my I think it was my dad who wanted me to be called Kate and my mum wanted me to be called Emma or something so and they wouldn’t neither one of them went back down.
-So there’s a hyphen in between and I’ve always been ek I’ve never been Mr.
+Yeah, I mean, it started with two indecisive parent – two stubborn parents who wouldn’t – neither would compromise, my, I think it was my dad who wanted me to be called Kate and my mum wanted me to be called Emma or something so and they wouldn’t – neither one of them would back down so there’s a hyphen in between and I’ve always been EK I’ve never been Emma.

 Rob Pickels 04:32

-Z if you had to choose, would you choose the M or the K?
-No, I’ve
+I was gonna say, if you had to choose, would you choose the Emma or the Kate?

-just been we’ve been e k.
-And that actually started with a swim coach when I was young, who wouldn’t call me Emma Kate.
-He would only call me ek so then I was spinning case since I was about eight or nine.
+No, I’ve just been – always been EK.
+And that actually started with a swim coach when I was young, who wouldn’t call me Emma Kate – he would only call me EK so then I was just – I’ve been EK since I was about eight or nine.

 Rob Pickels 04:47

 Very nice.
-So we started swimming.
-That’s That’s what kicked off your athletic career.
-It
+So we started swimming – that’s – t hat’s what kicked off your athletic career?

-was a sport.
-Yeah, I just wanna and so got used to doing the crazy like 5am swim practice before school, and all the structure and dedication and coming I mean, that comes with anybody who’s had any level of involvement in competitive swimming knows that it’s one of those sports where it requires a very much an all in approach.
+Yeah, I’m a swimmer and so got used to doing the crazy like 5am swim practice before school, and all the structure and dedication and coming I mean, that comes with anybody who’s had any level of involvement in competitive swimming knows that it’s one of those sports where it requires a very much an all in approach.
 And even from a young age, I was at swim practice at 5am.
-With very strict coaches, it’s pretty
+With very strict coaches –

-incredible how regimented every aspect of swimming is.
-I feel like from how the workouts are structured, the times that you’re swimming.
-Yeah, it’s incredible.
+It’s pretty incredible how regimented every aspect of swimming is, I feel like, from how the workouts are structured to the times that you’re swimming – i’s incredible.

 EK 05:23

-Yeah, and very much especially in the 90s.
-So that was in the 90s.
-And that was very much that time when he was high volume was everything he said, we were swimming a lot.
-And I you know, little did I know at the time that I was sort of building this little ek was building this huge aerobic engine aerobic endurance engine that would obviously help power me to lots of Ironman Half Ironman success later in life.
-But you know, building this huge engine from from the time I was a little, little kid,
+Yeah, and very much especially in the 90s – so that was in the 90s – and that was very much that time when high volume was everything, we were swimming a lot.
+And I you know, little did I know at the time that I was sort of building this – little EK was building this huge aerobic engine, aerobic endurance engine that would obviously help power me to lots of Ironman, Half Ironman success later in life.
+But you know, building this huge engine from the time I was a little, little kid.

 Rob Pickels 05:50